 In 1965, the Sisters moved from the Holy Family Orphanage building to St. John’s Parish, and took up their abode in a house formerly occupied by the Franciscan Sisters.
 The Novitiate was transferred from the Orphanage to an old convent in Ishpeming for two years.

 St. Christopher’s Parish opened a school in 1967 during the pastorate of Father Edmund Szoka – presently cardinal in Rome.
 In 1979, a kindergarten was added to the system; later on a preschool and a day-care program were also added.
 The Sisters served in the school system until the school closed in 1987.
-They continued to serve in the parish as Director of Religious Education, Pastoral Ministry, and Parish Administrator.
+They continued to serve in the parish as Directors of Religious Education, Pastoral Ministry, and Parish Administrators.

 The District House and Novitiate on the old Monsignor Pinten Farm, on Country Road 492, was in the process of being built in 1966.
 The old house occupied by the Sisters of St. John’s Parish was torn down and for eight months they took up residence in the convent of the Sisters of St. Joseph of Carondolet, in St. Michael’s Parish.
 By 1967, the new District House and Novitiate on Pinten Farm was completely finished.
 The blessing of the new District House and Novitiate took place on July 14, 1968.
 Bishop Salatka, then the Bishop of Marquette, officiated at the ceremony and two Council Members of the Congregation came from Rome.
 Through the years the Sisters have continued to serve the people of God in the Diocese of Marquette: prison visitation, summer religion programs, Live-Ins for young women, Cursillo, Youth Ministry, Adult Education, vocation promotion, helping St. Vincent de Paul and care to the elderly and shut-ins.